Visiting The Vyne with your family

 The woodpecker walking challenge

-This summer you can enjoy a trail in the woodlands along the yellow walk.
+This season, you can enjoy a trail in the woodlands along the yellow walk.
 Having collected your trail sheet from visitor reception, start at the exit to the gardens, on the corner by the lake and follow the yellow way marked route.
 Keep a look out for painted woodpecker signs as you uncover what the Ranger team do in the woods to look after and maintain this ancient haven.
 There is a letter of the alphabet on each woodpecker that you need to write down and then you can use the code-breaker on your trail sheet to decipher the names of our two oldest species of tree.

 Get Set, Go activity cards